joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-08-28-an-end-to-war.md

 ### Infinite ranks

-We can build the shuffled War deck one pair at a time, working with $4r$ total cards in the limit where $r$ is large ($r=13$ in a standard deck of cards).
+We can build the shuffled War deck one pair at a time, working with $4r$ total cards in the limit where the number of ranks, $r,$ is large.
 For each pair, the first card is drawn uniformly and the second card needs to be one of the $4r - 3$ remaining cards that don't have the same rank.
 The probability of this happening is

 $$P(\text{no tie in first pair}) = \frac{4r-3}{4r} = 1 - \frac{3}{4r}$$